Gallia Democrats to host candidates - Gallipolis Daily Tribune

 Doors open at 5 p.m. and the event starts at 6 p.m. with donations accepted.
 Members of the public are invited to hear and listen to democratic candidates running in this May’s primary election.

 According to Gallia Democratic Party Chairperson Carole Roush, candidates to potentially appear include Ohio State Senator and gubernatorial candidate Joe Schiavoni, past Ohio Attorney General, Solicitor General and Treasurer and gubernatorial candidate Richard Cordray may make an appearance or his running mate Betty Sutton, US Representative 6th Congressional District Candidate Shawna Roberts, 17th State Senate district candidate Scott Dailey, State Auditor Candidate Zack Space and 93rd district State Representative Candidate James Rumley.
+Democrat candidate for US Representative of the sixth Congressional District Werner Lange is also anticipated to attend.
 Gallia candidates running for county office include county commissioner candidate Randy Adkins and county auditor candidate Jennifer Sipple.

 Space and Schiavoni have both appeared in Gallia to speak to area residents in past months.
 Schiavoni met with Gallia Democrats at a previous dinner event and Space met with school leaders in the area to discuss education’s future.